beyescay/memento/README.md

 I am glad you asked!
 Before we understand that, let's learn some new terms.

 * `Retention` - Retention is percentage of an information that one could remember or recall.
 When you learn something new, you can remember almost 100% of it.
 So the retention is 100%.
 But, retention drops down exponentially with time.
-This is the reason why we can't recall information that we learnt just few hours before.
+This is the reason why we can't recall information that we learnt just few hours back.

 * `Stability` - Stability refers to stability of a particular memory.
 If a memory is highly stable, then it would take long time for that memory to disapper and vice versa.
 Long-term memories have almost infinity stability.
 When you learn something new for the first time, it has a very low stability.
 But, when you revise that same information after a particular interval, the stability increases.
 This is the reason why with repeated repititions you could improve the stability of a memory and thus remembering it forever.